 - Follow all civil aviation, such as the FAA or your countries regulatory agency, rules and regulations. - You are responsible for your Skydio at all times.
 When operating your Skydio drone check knowbeforeyoufly.org / B4UFLY / CASA-verified before flying. - Do not fly in an environment where the use of the device is not authorized or restricted. - Keep your Skydio drone within visual line of sight at all times, unless you have received express permission to fly beyond visual line of sight from a civil aviation authority such as the FAA.

-Go to https://skydio.com/safety and and and <
+Go to https://skydio.com/support for more information and helpful tips, videos, and articles.

 Getting Started